Rachel Chan (biologist): Career

 Supporters of the technology say the boost in productivity could mean as much as $10 billion in added profits each year, particularly after a severe drought recently slashed Argentina's soy output by more than a third.

 Chan continues to support the South American agricultural innovation, helping commercialize drought-resistant soybean seeds as recently as 2018.

+She was granted the Konex Award Merit Diploma in 2013 and the Platinum Konex Award in 2023 for her work in Biotechnology.

 Patents

 Chan holds two patents, both concerning photosynthetic processes that result in drought-resistant crops.